AndreasL384/ioBroker.mcp3xxx-analog_v2/README.md

 ## Changelog
 ### 0.0.2
 -> (AndreasL384)
-* mayor overhaul due to non working IC (at least) MCP3004
+* bug fixing due to non working IC (at least) MCP3004
 * checked all datasheets of selectable ICs and added the correct command messages and calculation of received messages
+* added the command to add user iobroker to spi user group in readme above

 ### 0.0.1
 * (raspilc) initial release